| |

 4. Stack your sleeping pillows.

-They look thicker and less flimsy that way.
-And then just place throw pillows in front.
-We really love these pillows (and you can do the tennis balls in a dryer trick with these too if you ever need it).
+We really love these pillows ( you can do the tennis balls in a dryer trick with these too if you ever need it).

 5. Roll down the tops of your blankets.